• home

 SUMMARY

 Home to sumo wrestling, sake, geishas, karaoke and onsens, Japan’s got a lot going for it.
 And on this nine-day trip to some of its most acclaimed cities, you’ll get to see the country at its best.
-Take in the neon nightlife of Tokyo, relax in the manicured gardens of Nikko and discover thousands of years of culture and history in Kyoto.
+Take in the neon nightlife of Tokyo, reflect during a visit to Hiroshima, discover thousands of years of culture and history in Kyoto and finish in the eclectic Osaka.
 And have you heard about the food?
 World-class sushi, ravishing ramen, delectable donburi – you certainly won’t be going hungry.
 With your local leader to point you in all the right directions and plenty of time to explore at your own pace, experience the culture and charm of the Land of the Rising Sun.

 TOTAL DURATION : 9 Days